NovalAdi/NovalAdi/README.md

 * 🌍  I'm based in Bekasi, Indonesia
 * ✉️  You can contact me at [novaladiperasetya@gmail.com](mailto:novaladiperasetya@gmail.com)
-* 🧠  I'm learning Kotlin and Web developing
+* 🧠  I'm learning Kotlin and Web

 ### Skills